SupeRuier/awesome-active-learning/subfields/pb_classification.md

 Previous introduced works seldomly consider the data distributions.
 So those strategies are more focusing on the decision boundary, and the representativeness of the data is neglected.
 Therefore, many works take the representativeness of the data into account.
+Basically, it measures how much the labeled instances are aligned with the unlabeled instances in distribution.
 We note that there aren't many works only consider the representativeness of the data.
 More commonly, the representativeness and informativeness are considered together to sample instances.